Clear skies, calm waters, and low winds are the perfect conditions for a day out on your canoe.

 You’ll also need some straps to tie the canoe to your roof.
 You can use either cam buckle straps or ratchet straps.

 While cam buckle straps are easier to use, ratchet straps provide better strength and stability.
-You’ll need at least 2 straps.

 Tie-Down Ropes

 Just like cam buckle/ratchet straps, tie-down ropes also help secure the canoe onto the roof of your car.
+They come in different thicknesses, however, the 1-1/4 is the most popular and recommended because it’s sturdy enough to secure a heavy load.

 Tie-down ropes and straps can be used interchangeably, but the best option is to use both ropes and straps to tie your canoe to your roof.